top of page

 Altius Sports Injury Prevention with Stretching

-A proper warm-up and stretching routine is a crucial component of injury prevention.
+A proper warm-up and mobility routine is a crucial component of injury prevention.
 Warm-ups prepare the body for physical activity by increasing blood flow, raising body temperature, and loosening up muscles, tendons, and ligaments.
-A dynamic warm-up, which includes movements that mimic the activity you're about to engage in, can help prepare your body for the specific demands of your chosen sport or exercise.
-Incorporating exercises like jogging, jumping jacks, and lunges can help activate your muscles and improve your range of motion.
+A dynamic warm-up, which includes movements that mimic the activity you're about to engage in, can help prime your body for the specific demands of your chosen sport or exercise.
+Incorporating exercises like jogging, speed skips and low-grade plyometrics, and lunges can help activate your muscles and improve your range of motion.
 After warming up, it's essential to perform stretching exercises to further enhance flexibility.
 Static stretching, where you hold a stretch for a certain period, can help elongate muscles and improve joint mobility.
 Stretching should be gentle and should not cause pain.
 It is important to note that stretching alone is not enough to prevent injuries, and it should be combined with other injury prevention strategies to be effective.

 THE BENEFITS OF STRENGTH TRAINING AND CONDITIONING